CloudCannon/documentation/_editing/5_front_matter.md

 _This feature is only available on Jekyll sites._

-Front Matter is updated by opening the Settings sidebar when you have a file open.
+Front Matter is updated by using the &#39;Toggle Settings&#39; button at top right when you have a file open.
+This will open the Settings sidebar where you can edit Front Matter variables.

 ![Settings](/img/jekyll/front-matter/1.png)